GayatriBhinge/Sales_Performance_Analysis/README.md

 # Excel Project | Youtube Views Forecast Data with Graphs

-This project is to analyze the youtube channel viewers database.
-Here I forcast data for next 7 days with help of the Excel skill, also try to provide  more accurate forecasting using R square value and different graphs, like, Line, Polynomial, exponential graph.
+This project is an advanced Excel Sales Performance analysis that allows management to make informed decisions based on real-time data.
+It includes data collection, analysis, visualization using pivot charts.

 ## Acknowledgements
-Thanks to Rishabh Mishra.
+Self Study Project with help of AI.

 ## 🚀 About Me